Ockham’s Razor: A New Justification, Project Web Page

 Ockham’s razor in causal discovery

-One exciting application area that depends heavily on Ockham’s razor is causal inference from correlational data.
+One important application area that depends heavily on Ockham's razor is causal inference from correlational data.
 In causal inference the theories matter for prediction---getting a causal arrow backwards can throw predictions way off.
 It is shown (Kelly and Mayo-Wilson 2009b) that any method that converges to true causal structure in linear causal models can be force to flip a given causal arrow in its conclusions any number of times.
 Hence, causal inference from correlational data cannot be reliable.
 But the usual Ockham techniques do converge efficiently to the truth in the sense described above.
 So the Ockham efficiency theorem is the only non-circular foundation on the books for this important application.

 Ockham efficiency extended to stochastic scientific methods